dzianisbohush/cra-with-ssr/README.md

  ## SW to SSR
  Go to http://localhost:3000/ and open `network` tab in Debugger.
 Refresh page.
-As we can see, we get all files from server each time when we refresh page, no one files keeps on client.
-Service Worker helps us cashing files and requests from server.
+As we can see, we get all files from the server each time when we refresh the page, no one files keeps on the client.
+ Service
+ Worker helps us cashing files and requests from the server.
  Add this snippet to `./src/server/index.js` before `</body>`:
  ```html
  <script>